White-winged vampire bat: Biology

 Like other vampire bats, their saliva contains plasminogen activators, which rapidly dissolves the host's blood clots that form during feeding; platelet aggregation inhibitors, which prevent the formation of blood clots; and other anticoagulants.

 These compounds in their saliva are especially effective on birds.

 Birds are their preferred prey source, but they will also prey on mammals such as goats and cattle.

 While it can transmit rabies, this appears to be relatively uncommon: the only reports of rabies transmission from this species are from Trinidad.

 They are not as adept as common vampire bats at quadrupedal locomotion, possibly because their thumbs are much shorter.
 However, they are quite adept at climbing branches.
 Females are polyestrous, capable of becoming pregnant multiple times a year.
 They give birth to one pup at a time.

 They will roost with many other species of bat, including the greater sac-winged bat, lesser dog-like bat, big-eared woolly bat, tailed tailless bat, Seba's short-tailed bat, little yellow-shouldered bat, great fruit-eating bat, white-lined broad-nosed bat, Pallas's long-tongued bat, Handley's nectar bat, white-bellied big-eared bat, greater spear-nosed bat, Parnell's mustached bat, Wagner's mustached bat, buffy broad-nosed bat, and common vampire bat.

 Their karyotype consists of 32 chromosomes.

+Predation of this bat likely occurs on young in roosts by small predators, such as snakes, and by birds of prey on bats leaving roosts.